aurelio-amerio/techytok/_posts/2019-12-24-lesson-plotting.md

 ![image-center](/assets/images/2019/12/24b/img1b.png){: .align-center}

-Now we can set the scale of the x axis to be logarithmic and change the position of the legend, if we like:
+Now we can set the scale of the x-axis to be logarithmic and change the position of the legend, if we like:

 ```julia
 xaxis!(:log10)